 Note: Alteration of topography for the sole purpose of achieving greater height of building is prohibited.
-See also definition for "Established grade." - (m) Height of building shall mean the vertical distance from the applicable beginning point of measurement to the highest point of a building's roof structure or parapet, and any attachments thereto, exclusive of chimneys.
-The method used to determine the maximum height of a building shall be as follows:
+See also definition for "Established grade."

-- (a) Parcels within designated special flood hazard areas as delineated on the Federal Emergency Management Agency (FEMA) flood insurance rate map (FIRM) shall use the required minimum finish floor elevation as the beginning point of measurement except for parcels described in subsection c below. - (b) Parcels that are not located within a designated flood hazard zones and which have topographic variation of two (2) feet or less as demonstrated by a certified topographical survey shall use the highest preconstruction grade at the proposed building perimeter as the beginning point of measurement.
-Alternatively, applicants may use the calculated average grade method if preferred. - (c) Regardless of flood zone designation, parcels with topographic variation of more than two (2) feet as demonstrated by a certified survey of topography, and all ocean front parcels, shall provide a certified survey of the calculated average grade, and the calculated average grade shall be used as the beginning point of measurement, excepting those parcels where the only topographical variation is a city-maintained drainage easement in which case the method described in preceding subsection (b) shall be used. - (d) Single-story construction where height of building is clearly below the maximum permitted height shall not be required to provide a certified survey of the calculated average grade, but shall provide the height of building as measured from the preconstruction grade on the elevation sheets of construction plans.
+- (n) Height of building shall mean the vertical distance from the applicable beginning point of measurement to the highest point of a building's roof structure or parapet, and any attachments thereto, exclusive of chimneys.
+The appropriate method of determining the maximum allowable height of building shall be used in accordance with the following: - (a) Parcels within designated special flood hazard areas as delineated on the Federal Emergency Management Agency (FEMA) flood insurance rate map (FIRM) shall use the required finish floor elevation as the beginning point of measurement. - (b) Parcels that are not located within a designated flood hazard zones and which have topographic variation of less than two (2) feet as demonstrated by a certified topographical survey shall use the highest established grade as the beginning point of measurement.
+Alternatively, property owners may use the calculated average grade method if preferred. - (c) Regardless of flood zone designation, parcels with topographic variation of more than two (2) feet as demonstrated by a certified survey of topography, including all ocean front parcels, shall provide a certified survey of the calculated average grade, and the calculated average grade shall be used as the beginning point of measurement, excepting those parcels where the only topographical variation is a City-maintained drainage easement where the method described in preceding subsection (b) shall be used. - (d) Single-story construction where height of building is clearly below the maximum permitted height shall not be required to provide a certified survey of the calculated average grade, but shall provide the height of building as measured from the established grade on the elevation sheets of construction plans.